microsoft/vscode-cpptools/Documentation/LanguageServer/MinGW.md

 }
 ```

+For Cygwin, the `compilerPath` should be set to something like "C:/cygwin64/bin/g++.exe".

 ## Extension version 0.16.1 and earlier:

 If you have an older version of the C/C++ extension installed, use [these instructions](Archive/MinGW.md) instead.